StructuralNeurobiologyLab/SyConn/docs/contact_site_classification.md

 Contact sites are the basis for synaptic classification.
 Therefore, contact sites need to be combined with the synapse `SegmentationObjects` and then classified as synaptic or not-synaptic using an Random Forest Classifier (RFC).
 The code is in `syconn.extraction.cs_processing_steps`, `syconn.proc.sd_proc` and `syconn.proc.ssd_proc`.

+## Synapse type [TODO: check where this information is actually needed!]
+Information of the [synapse type](synapse_type.md)  can be inferred from a trained CNN model and be used in the wiring diagram in a later state.

 ## Overlap mapping

 Synapse `SegmentationObjects` are mapped to contact sites by volume overlap the same way `SegmentationObjects` are mapped to supervoxels.
 First, the aggreagted contact sites (see `contact_site_extraction`) need to be exported to a `knossosdataset`: